justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

     ./gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)
     ```

-    > Note: This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.
+    > **Note:** This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.

-1. Confirm the deployment in the Liferay Docker container console.
+1. Confirm the deployment in the Docker container console.

     ```bash
     STARTED com.acme.n9b2.impl_1.0.0